- 1 IS MICROSOFT UNIFIED SUPPORT MANDATORY?

 Microsoft Sells Unified as Mandatory

-Most MS reps selling Unified Support will tell you that Unified is necessary because the Microsoft support that’s included with your Enterprise Agreement (EA) is basic at best.
+Most MS reps selling Unified Support will tell you that Unified is necessary because the Microsoft support that’s included with your Enterprise Agreement (EA) is only baseline support.
 As a result, you need Unified to provide better support with faster response times – at a premium.
 This could be interpreted as triple dipping the Microsoft support customer.

-1) $ I already pay for at least baseline support services with my Microsoft EA agreement.
+1) $ I already pay for basic support services with my Microsoft EA agreement.

 2) $$ I purchased Premier Support from Microsoft to cover technologies I use.